VIEWER: an extensible visual analytics framework for enhancing mental healthcare: Results

 The last use case of VIEWER discussed here focuses on enhancing caseload management to meet the requirements set by the Care Quality Commission (CQC), an independent regulator of health and adult social care in England.
 Caseload management involves various aspects of a patient’s mental health needs ranging from medication management, psychotherapy, social support to resource allocation.
 Effective caseload management enables healthcare providers to improve efficiency in resource use, reduce waste and maximise patient outcomes.
 Table \ref{tab:caseload} lists exemplar tasks supported by VIEWER in the local mental health Trust.
 Since the Trust's EHR system was primarily developed for recording clinical data at the point of care for individual patients, it has limited capability for retrieving information for a group of patients.
 These tasks thus often require intensive manual work to review each patient's records and aggregate the data.
 This process is not only time-consuming but also introduces inconsistencies in data collection, analysis and recording.

-By integrating data aggregation processes in data ingestion pipelines and filters within Kibana visualisations, VIEWER allows team members to access consistent information about their caseloads, providing a single source of truth.
+By integrating data aggregation processes in data ingestion pipelines and filters within Kibana visualisations, VIEWER allows team members to access consistent and unified information about their caseloads.
 Also, interactive data visualisations in VIEWER enable users to complete these tasks with just a few clicks, significantly improving efficiency.
 For example, team leaders need to regularly review the number of patients under each care coordinator during supervision, a task that typically takes at least 20 minutes per review.
 In contrast, this can be accomplished with a single click of a filter for a team name or a care coordinator's name in VIEWER.
 Additionally, VIEWER's rapid development capability has enabled the Trust to meet CQC requirements and deliver results for an annual inspection within just 6 months.